-This year’s theme puts victims of human trafficking at the centre of the campaign and will highlight the importance of listening to and learning from survivors of human trafficking.
-The campaign portrays survivors as key actors in the fight against human trafficking and focusses on the crucial role they play in establishing effective measures to prevent this crime, identify and rescue victims and support them on their road to rehabilitation.
+This year’s theme for the World Day Against Trafficking in Persons highlights the importance of listening to and learning from survivors of human trafficking.
+Survivors are key actors in the fight against human trafficking.
+They play a crucial role in establishing effective measures to prevent this crime, identifying and rescuing victims and supporting them on their road to rehabilitation.

 Many victims of human trafficking have experienced ignorance or misunderstanding in their attempts to get help.
 They have had traumatic post-rescue experiences during identification interviews and legal proceedings.
 Some have faced revictimization and punishment for crimes they were forced to commit by their traffickers.
 Others have been subjected to stigmatization or received inadequate support.

 Learning from victims’ experiences and turning their suggestions into concrete actions will lead to a more victim-centred and effective approach in combating human trafficking.